CSCI-C292/midterm-project-cnfarmer99/README.md

-                -Player moves esc key into needed area to move to next level and doesn't work prior -WASD skewed and have to be moved in order to "fix" controls -Placement of WASD sprites is off, player must move them in order to get esc key to needed area
+                -Player moves esc key into needed area to move to next level and doesn't work prior -WASD skewed and have to be moved in order to "fix" controls -Placement of WASD sprites is off, player must move them in order to get esc key to needed area -Want buttons, text, etc to grow/shrink with user screen

     11/4:
         -Level 3 working fully: